ava-labs/hypersdk/README.md

 ### Avalanche Warp Messaging Support
 TODO
+* Processed in parallel during block execution
+* Actions either emit warp messages during execution or specify warp messages as a dependency

 ### Easy Functionality Upgrades
 Every object that can appear on-chain (i.e. `Actions` and/or `Auth`) and every chain